 For many peasants, the answer was simple: take the cheapest food they could find (usually dried beans of some kind, root vegetables, or old bread), flavor it with herbs and whatever meat they could scrounge up, toss in a hunk of cheese if they had it, and throw it all into a clay or earthenware pan known as a “casserole.”
 Then, they would bring it to the town baker, who would pop it in the oven until it was cooked to taste.

-Of course, we might not want to make casseroles featuring ground meat, dripping with cheese, and topped by crushed potato chips.
-Luckily, there are many ways to healthify casseroles and make them plant-rich and nutrient-dense.
+Of course, we might not want to make casserole recipes with ground meat, covered in cheese, or topped with crushed potato chips or Ritz crackers.
+Luckily, there are many ways to make vegan casseroles and fortify them with healthy, plant-rich, and nutrient-dense foods.

 Casseroles are so common, I never stopped to think about an actual definition until I started working on this article.
-But here’s what I’ve come up with: a one-dish, oven-baked meal.
+But here’s what I’ve come up with: casseroles are one-dish, oven-baked meals.

-That simple definition means that lots of our most popular heritage dishes are casseroles: lasagna, potato and noodle kugel, stuffed peppers, mac n’ cheese, zucchini gratin.
+That simple definition means that lots of our most popular heritage dishes are casseroles (and comfort food): lasagna, potato and noodle kugel, stuffed peppers, mac n’ cheese, zucchini gratin, and on and on.
 Clearly, there’s something very primal and satisfying about tossing a bunch of ingredients into a deep-sided pan and letting the magic happen slowly in a hot oven.

 A Brief History of the Modern Casserole

 Casserole historians — yes, that’s an actual profession, although admittedly not a huge job market — point out that while casserole dishes have been prepared and eaten since humans figured out the whole fireproof and waterproof cookware thing, the modern history of the casserole began with a technological breakthrough in the early 20th century.